Tuesday, May 22, 2018

 “A lot of people will put sunscreen on and then go sit out by the pool or the beach for six hours.
 That’s not going to keep them protected,” she says.

-As for what type of sunscreen to use, Dr. Foss offers an easy tip.
+As for what type of sunscreen to use, Dr. Girard offers an easy tip.

 “People ask me what the best sunscreen is, and I tell them the best kind is the one they will use,” she says.